Lentinula boryana

 Lentinula boryana is a species of edible agaric fungus in the family Omphalotaceae that is found in subtropical Americas.
 Originally described as Agaricus boryanus by Miles Joseph Berkeley & Camille Montagne in 1849, it was moved to the genus Lentinula and given its current name by David Pegler in 1976.
 It is the type species of the genus Lentinula.

+This species has been recorded as a favored food of the pleasing fungus beetles Tritoma atriventris, T.erythrocephala and T.humeralis, which are often found together on the same fungus and may be conspecific.